arunt1130/RISC-V-Pipelined-NPU/README.md

 If you write new assembly programs and they fail, follow this hierarchy of debugging:

-> [!WARNING]
-> Remember to close any existing Questa GUI windows before running `vsim` from the terminal, or you will get a license error!

 #### Step 1: Check PC Updating
 Open the waveform viewer (`vsim tb_cpu_e2e` then `add wave -r /*`).
 * Look at `uut.PC_IF`.
 Is it incrementing by 4 every clock cycle?